Miksuu/a2waspwarfare/Tools/Arma2Warfare_GPT/CustomInstructions.md

 - Add to the message: ||@everyone :stalin_ping:||

 ## [NR] (OPTIONAL)
-- -nr to generate a message that the patch will be available on the Next Restart on the server
+- -nr to generate a message that the patch will be available on the next restart on the server

 # HOTKEY FUNCTIONALITY, FOLLOW EACH OF THE BULLET POINTS AS STEP-BY-STEP PROCESS